datajoint/datajoint-tutorials/README.md

     - [Microsoft's Visual Studio Code (VS Code)](https://code.visualstudio.com/)
     - VSCode [Dev Containers extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers).
     - `git clone` your fork of the repository and open it in VSCode.
+    - Use the `Dev Containers extension` to `Reopen in Container`.
+(More info in the `Getting started` included with the extension.)
-    - To begin, navigate to the notebooks directory located in the left panel and proceed through the sequentially organized Jupyter notebooks, labeled by numbers.
+    - To begin, navigate to the [tutorials](./tutorials) directory located in the left panel and proceed through the sequentially organized Jupyter notebooks.
 Execute the cells in the notebooks to begin your walkthrough of the tutorial.
     - Once you are done, you can stop the container by closing the `VS Code` window.

 ## Documentation